 The Institute of Statistics and Demography within the Collegium of Economic Analysis of the Warsaw School of Economics has joined the Generations and Gender Programme.
 The first wave of the survey was conducted at the turn of the years 2010/2011; the second, at the turn of the years 2014/2015, in cooperation with the Bureau of Research and Statistical Analyses of the Polish Statistical Association.
 This publication uses the results of analyses presented in articles and studies in which data from both waves of the study were used.

 Family relationships have changed a lot over the past few decades.
 Today’s families differ considerably from the 1950s where a male breadwinner was supported by his doting housewife.
 Families have become less stable, more complex and highly diversified.
 The rapid ageing of European populations has also contributed to this rapid pace of change and new types of families have emerged alongside new relationships between generations and between genders.
 Understanding these changes will help us meet many of the challenges that societies face today such as: How do we support and care for older people?
 How is disadvantage inherited?
 Why are women having fewer children?
-This publication presents research aimed at answering these questions.
+Changing Families, Complex Lives presents research aimed at answering these questions.

 The Research Note Series presents a sample of research findings on central themes of the Generations and Gender Survey.
 These notes showcase the broad range of individual life course and family dynamics issues into which GGS datasets offer unique insights.